LaunchCodeEducation/lchs/src/chapters/git/remote-repository.rst

 .. index::
    single: repository; remote

-How can we update our saved code when we need to use a different device?
+How can we work on our saved code when we need to use a different device?
 This is where **remote repositories** come in.
 Unlike a *local* repo (stored on our machine), a remote repository is stored online.

 If you've ever used the Dropbox service, or created a Google doc (or spreadsheet, presentation, etc.), then you have used a remote repository.
-For example, we can login to our Google account from a computer at school and start working on a slide presentation.
-Google stores our work and lets us access it from any other computer that can connect to the web.
-We just login to Google again and continue working on the same file right where we left off.
-We can also share our work with one or more partners.
+For example, you can login to your Google account from a computer at school and start working on a slide presentation.
+Google stores your work and lets you access it from any other computer that can connect to the web.
+You just login to Google again and continue working on the same file right where you left off.
+You can also share your work with one or more partners.
 Changes made by one person update the slides for everyone else.
 That way, the entire team sees the most current version.

 Instead of keeping a Git repository only on our local machine, we can use an online service to store the repo instead.
 Then we pull down copies of that repo